NuevoFoundation/workshops/content/english/linux-basics/closing.md

 ---
 title: "Closing"
 description: "The last screen after activities have been completed"
-date: 2020-07-08
+date: 2020-09-17
 weight: 15
-translationKey: "linux-basics-activity-12"
 ---

 ### Congratulations!

-*You have helped us fix the issues by learning several Linux commands and learning how to use them.
-Thanks so much!*
+*You have helped us thwart the hackers evil shenanigans by learning several Linux commands and how to use them.
+Thanks so much for helping SHH!
+But don't forget this is all Top Secret!*

 ![nuvi picture](../images/nuvi.PNG?classes=border,shadow)